PyGithub/PyGithub/bot_report/README.md

               Powershell: `$env:GIT_PERSONAL_TOKEN="<your token>"` (Note the quotes)
               Linux: `export GIT_PERSONAL_TOKEN=<your token>`

-- To use username and password, on the command line:
+- To use username and password, on the command line (not recommended):
     - Windows:
     ```bash
     set GIT_NAME=<your git username>